 - Crane is on sloping or uneven ground.
 See Unsure Footing below.

 - Wheels.
 This is a big issue, and it’s super common, so this point is in it’s own section below.

 - Dynamic Loads.
 Any load that moves around on the crane is potentially a contribution to failure.
 This includes sliding loads, swinging loads, bouncing loads, attempts at moving a crane by pulling on one leg (thereby splaying the legs).
 Swinging loads should be obvious.
 Bouncing loads . . . the top beam is a very stiff spring.
 If your load is “dropped” slightly — even if it’s just the popping movement of a chain or hook or cable — can cause the load to bounce.
 That puts extremely high forces on the system.

 There’s a lot here to take in.
 Hopefully I’m communicating that it’s a bunch of little things to keep the crane standing up.
 It’s important to note that many of these compound to weaken a crane.
 For instance, missing upper gussets, wheels, and a swinging load.
-(It’s the photo above with a swinging load, and it all comes crashing down.)
+(It’s like the photo above with a slightly swinging load, and it all comes crashing down.)

 I’m not sure how to label this one, but basically it means things are not straight and true.
 For instance, using a gantry crane on a sloped driveway — the loads don’t go straight down through the legs.
 The legs then carry a bending load too, so the total vertical load capacity becomes drastically less.
 Another example is when the feet are not sitting parallel, creating a twist on the top beam.
 How you place the crane matters.

 Another aspect of sure footing is the security of the leg position.
 To that end, we have a whole article section below about wheels.